 The internationally renowned Stax Museum of American Soul Music is located in South Memphis.
 Stax not only has a museum honoring some of the world’s greatest musicians but also has the excellent Soulsville Charter School.
 Stax offers music education to many of the local underprivileged children at the Stax Music Academy.
 The historic Elmwood Cemetery and LeMoyne-Owen College are located in this area.
 South Memphis has easy access to I-55 and I-240.

 Whitehaven boasts the famous home of Elvis Presley, Graceland.
 Besides the cultural draw of Graceland, Whitehaven’s tree-lined subdivisions and quick commute to the Memphis International Airport and I-240 hold an entirely different appeal.
 Whitehaven dates back to the late 19th century and has a current population of over 50,000.
-There are three high schools in Whitehaven: Whitehaven, Hillcrest, and the Catholic school Bishop Byrne.
+There are two high schools in Whitehaven: Whitehaven and Hillcrest.
 Whitehaven also offers great local shopping in Southland Mall and Southbrook Shopping Center.
 Local sports are also accessible through the Will Carruthers Softball Complex.
 Houses in Whitehaven are moderately priced, with both old and new homes available.

 Arlington is made up of historical small-town staples.
 In a one room building built in 1905, the Rachel H.K.
 Burrows Museum houses a collection of local memorabilia.
 The famous S.Y.
 Wilson & Company — “Wilson’s Store” as it’s known to locals — has been a successful business since 1893.
 The Blacksmith Shop is another high point, with bellows from the 1800s.
 The Historic Post Office is a final landmark from the 1900s that has become a museum honoring local veterans.